 Image

-Total resolution of nail psoriasis in the most severe nail of the hand over 4 years (LOCF) (post hoc analysis from 4-year OLE of RAPID-PsA)(2,7)
+Graph of the total resolution of dactylitis over 4 years (RS, LOCF) (post hoc analysis from 4-year OLE of RAPID-PsA).

 Mobile Image

-~6 out of every 10 patients with baseline involvement went on to achieve total resolution of nail psoriasis over 4 years3,4
+>8 of every 10 patients with baseline involvement achieved total resolution of dactylitis3,4

 Post hoc analysis: Total resolution rates for nail psoriasis in the most severe nail of the hand are presented for patients affected by this condition at baseline.
-This condition was defined at baseline as modified (mNAPSI) >0 for nail psoriasis.3,4
+This condition was defined at baseline as mNAPSI >0 for nail psoriasis.3,4

 Image